How long do I have to wait to receive my quote?

 We offer a full range of garments and clothing to accommodate all budgets.
-Our brands include Hanes, Fruit of the Loom, Stedman, Continental, Result, Gildan and American Apparel.
-Most brands offer a variety of styles ranging from lightweight cotton to heavyweight.
-All of this information is available within our online Catalogue.
+Our brands include Hanes, Fruit of the Loom, Stedman, Continental, Result, Gildan, B&C and American Apparel.
+Most brands offer a variety of styles ranging from lightweight to cotton to heavyweight.
+All of this information is available in our online catalogue.

 What guarantees do you offer?

-We are confident in our products and service and we offer all our customers a 100% money back guarantee if there is a fault with your garment or if we have made an error with the print or embroidery design.
-However, it is your duty to double check the visual proofs we send you prior to print for any design errors, spelling or grammatical errors.
+We are confident in our products and services and we offer all of our customers a 100% money-back guarantee if there is a fault with your garment or if we have made an error with the print or embroidery design.
+However, it is your duty to double check the visual proofs we send your prior to print for any design errors, spelling or grammatical errors.
 We cannot accept responsibility for any errors on a visual proof that you have approved.

 What is your returns policy?

-We will accept returns of such damaged or incorrect goods notified to us within 24 hours and will give you the option of a refund or reprint as part of our 100% Money Back Guarantee.
+We will accept returns of such damage or incorrect goods notified to us within 24 hours and will give you the option of a refund or reprint as part of our 100% money back guarantee.

-What are the maximum size of your prints?
+What are the maximum sizes of your prints?

-If Screen Printing the standard size is up to A3 size (279 x 420 mm).
-However, it is possible we can print up to A2 size (420 x 594 mm), please ensure you notify us clearly on the Quick Quote Form if you require over A3 size.
+If screen printing, the standard size is up to A3 size (279 x 420mm).
+However, it is possible we can print up to A2 size (210 x 279mm), please ensure you notify us clearly on the quick quote form if you require printing over the A3 size.

-For Direct to Garment Printing the maximum print area is 14″ x 16″
+For direct to garment printing, the maximum print size is 14″ x 16″.

-For Transfer Printing max size is A4 (210 x 279 mm), although if using Transfer Printing we can place 2 or more transfers on the garment.
-For example, name on back of shoulders and number on back.
+For transfer printing, the maximum size is A4 (210 x 279mm), although if using transfer printing we can place two or more transfer prints onto the garment.
+For example, name on the back of the shoulders and number on the back.